arelysrsd87/UFOs-Challenge/README.md

 ## Purpose of Analysis
 The purpose is to provide more in-depth analysis of UFO sightings by allowing users to filter multiple criteria at the same time.
 # Results
-Users are able to refine their search by four different criterias:
+Users are able to refine their search by five different criterias:
 - date
 - city
 - state